 5. Hiding Likes in Instagram

-At the present, Facebook™ is testing this feature with users in Canada.
+At present, Facebook™ is testing this feature with users in Canada.
 They will no longer see the public likes count on their newsfeed.
 According to the explanation appearing on the users’ Instagram page, this feature aims to encourage users to focus on what they share, not how many likes they get for their posts.

-If the test is successful, most likely the Facebook™ team will implement it at global level.
+If the test is successful, most likely the Facebook™ team will implement it at a global level.
 For marketers, this means that it is more important than ever to switch from a personal to a business account on Instagram.
 Even if likes are no longer visible on the newsfeed, they will be found in the analytics area.